RatinFX/ratinfx.github.io/src/content/project/ratinfx-vp.md

 ## Overview

-Contains some of the reused methods and "Creator Form" I use in my other projects.
+Contains some of the reused methods and a Creator Window I use in my other projects.

 - Check out my [other open-source Projects](https://github.com/RatinFX?tab=repositories&q=vegas) to see how I used RatinFX.VP